About Us

 ATLAS • 2020 - 2021

-ATLAS was our first iteration of the SUITS Challenge, built for the Microsoft HoloLens 2 in collaboration with U-M’s BLiSS project team.
+ATLAS (the AR Toolkit for Lunar Astronauts and Scientists) is our first iteration of the SUITS Challenge, built for the Microsoft HoloLens 2 in collaboration with U-M’s BLiSS project team.
 Its modular, compact design streamlined access to mission critical information via protocols tailored to various Extra-Vehicular Activity (EVA) stages: mission planning, suit prep, sample collection, repairs, emergencies, and abort procedures.
 Astronauts received navigation support and vital readouts through the voice assistant VEGA.
-A Raspberry Pi–based Mobile Support Equipment (MSE) stack with sensors captured external data, and a Mission Control Center (MCC) developed alongside BLiSS’s Hab-Cap project maintained reliable system-wide data flow.
+A Raspberry Pi–based Mobile Support Equipment (MSE) stack with sensors captured external data, and a Mission Control Center (MCC) developed alongside BLiSS’s X-Cap project maintained reliable system-wide data flow.
 QR codes surfaced location context on demand and–paired with voice input–enabled hands-free interaction.
 Emergency alerts and preconfigured abort protocols coordinated between MCC and ATLAS to communicate biometrics efficiently.
 Despite COVID-19 disruptions, the team successfully presented ATLAS at NASA and the Exploration Science Forum (ESF) virtually in May 2020.
 VEGA delivered core vitals functionality, though navigation and broader system support needed further refinement.
 Next steps mapped out included expanding MCC’s AR capabilities and tightening UI integration with the main application.
 Overall, ATLAS established a strong foundation for the team’s next iterations.

 Stemming from NASA’s foundational Joint-AR project, the NASA SUITS Challenge tasks university teams with developing AR interfaces for lunar astronauts, and pressurized rovers for assisting them.
 The helmet display is designed to support astronauts with navigation, task management, vitals tracking, geological sample logging, and communication between mission control and another Universities rover.